omedina-cmu/portfolio/dataviz3.md

 #### Screenshot of the original visualization

 ![image](https://user-images.githubusercontent.com/78521868/134104662-b7b2c3ac-5f70-441a-8bd9-ec2161f98e90.png)
 I chose a visualization that depicts the probabilities of the teams that still have a shot at making the MLB playoffs for the National League.
 I chose this chart because it's very topical as the baseball regular season is winding down, and five teams are vying for the remaining two post-season spots.
 As a baseball fan, I am constantly wondering what my team's odds are of making the playoffs, and had come across the chart above.
 Fangraphs is a respected source, and I thought I could make some improvements for my benefit and other fans.
+#### Things that don't work with the original graph

+The lines portray interesting information, but they're hard to track.
+People are interested in where the teams are right now.
+They also introduce too much color.
+Instead of showing the probabilities of the teams over time, I decided to focus on the endpoints to show each team's chances right now.

+#### Wireframing